 How to Get a Tax Transcript From the IRS

-You probably know that you’re supposed to keep copies of your filed tax returns on hand for a period of years, but life happens.
-The Internal Revenue Service provides tax transcripts if you need to lay your hands on an old return for some reason, but you didn’t save it or no longer have a copy.
+You probably know that you’re supposed to keep copies of your filed tax returns for a period of years, but life happens.
+The Internal Revenue Service (IRS) provides tax transcripts if you need to lay your hands on an old return that you lost or didn’t save.
 The IRS is also glad to provide you with other forms and information about your tax history, free of charge.

 What a Tax Transcript Includes

 Your transcript will include all the same information that appears on your tax return, although it’s not laid out in the same format.
 You’ll see your filing status, income, and any deductions and credits you claimed.
-But your personal information won’t appear, at least not in its entirety.
+However, your personal information won’t appear on the transcript—at least not in its entirety.

 The IRS has been actively taking steps to combat fraud and identity theft, and it now “masks” or blacks out portions of information on your transcript that thieves might like to know, such as the first five digits of your Social Security number and your complete telephone and account numbers.
 All your tax financial information is displayed in full.